The Races of Tyria

 Create and customize your character from the five main races of Tyria: noble humans, valiant norn, ferocious charr, ingenious asura, or mysterious sylvari.

 Mysterious Curious Plant BeingsMost sylvari are connected by the Dream, where their experiences in the world gather like dew under the branches of their mother, the Pale Tree.
-Some awaken for the first time with a path clear before them, but all must learn to balance freedom with duty, ardor with chivalry, and justice with honor.
+Some awaken for the first time with a path clear before them, but all must learn to balance freedom with duty, ardor with chivalry, and justice with honour.

 A Resilient and Diverse PeopleThe ruins of humanity's cities and shrines lay scattered across Tyria, serving as haunting reminders of their past glory.
 The Krytan city of Divinity's Reach, however, is very much alive, and stands as testament to human resilience, diversity, and spirit.
 With their six gods long silent, humankind can choose to fade into obscurity—or create a new future, standing equal with the rest of the world.